-Oracle timestamps provide several different approaches for handling multiple timezones.
+Oracle database timestamp datatypes provide several different approaches for handling timezones.
 This short note documents the approach that we have taken in the Flows for APEX engine, how we have handled that in the Flows for APEX application (the ‘Engine Application’), and suggests how you should handle this in any applications that you develop for Flows for APEX.

 Timestamps in the Database